AmitKumarDas/Decisions/blogs/oep/maya_ops.md

 //
 // NOTE:
-//  Run is an implementation of Ops interface func (p *Ops) Run() error {
+//  Run is an implementation of Ops interface
+//
+// NOTE:
+//  This is a final operation
+func (p *Ops) Run() error {
   if len(p.Errors) > 0 {
     return errors.New("%v", p.Errors)